02 Jun 2019

 The world is God's classroom.
 Theology is all around us.
 And the key is that we must have ears to hear, eyes to see, buds to taste.
 Do you?
 Because so often we rush in life, right?
 We sort of jump from one event to another.
 We struggle through one problem to another.
 We suffer through agonies and then it's very easy for us to just to think of life as enduring it through.
 But hey, it's very important in all stations of life, in any state you're in, to ask God - what do I need to learn?

 You know, we have people in our church who struggle, who goes through hardships, sufferings, sicknesses.
 And when we pray or at least when I pray, certainly I pray for healing.
-Certainly I prefer deliverance, if that be the will of God.
-But at the very same time, I pray that God will reveal something about himself to them.
+Certainly I pray for deliverance, if that be the will of God.
+But at the very same time, I pray that God will reveal something about Himself to them.
 That they will learn and they will grow spiritually.

 We fail, we all do.
 We are sinful beings.
 We have the flesh tugging at us.
 And sometimes we do succumb to the temptations of the flesh.
 But even in those times, let us remember that with David, he said, “Lord, when I turn around, help me to teach transgressors Your way.”
 “I, I blew it in the sin of Bathsheba.
 I blew it in the sin against Uriah.”
 And in Psalm 51 David says, “Lord, when I turned around, help me to use that failure to teach sinners Your way.”